Publicly Reported Indicators and Documents

 - Corporate Accountability – View executive expense disclosure and executive compensation information.

-- Accreditation – Learn why St. Mary’s received accreditation with commendation from Accreditation Canada in 2015.
+- Accreditation – Learn why St. Mary’s received accreditation with Exemplary Standing!

 - Accessible Customer Service Standards Policy – View our compliance with the Accessibility for Ontarians with Disabilties Act 2005 (AODA) and Accessibility Standards for Customer Service.